-This material may also be found posted on the Fisher Investments Europe website at https://institutional.fisherinvestments.com/en-ie. lf your firm wishes to be removed from receiving these materials in the future or wishes to pay for this material, please contact Fisher Investments Europe.
-Fisher Investments Ireland Limited trades as Fisher Investments Europe (FIE) and is regulated by the Central Bank of Ireland.
-Fisher Investments Ireland Limited and its trading name Fisher Investments Europe are registered with the Companies Registration Office in Ireland under numbers 623847 and 629724.
-Fisher Investments (FI) is an investment adviser reaistered with the United States Securities and Exchange Commission.
+This material may also be found posted on the Fisher Investments Europe website https://institutional.fisherinvestments.com/en-ab. your firm wishes to be removed from receiving these materials in the future or wishes to pay for this material, please contact Fisher Investments Europe.
+Fisher Investments Europe Limited (FIE) is authorised and regulated by the Financial Conduct Authority.
+It is registered in England, Company Number 3850593.
+Fisher Investments (FI) is an investment adviser registered with the United States Securities and Exchange Commission.
 FIE is wholly-owned by Fisher Asset Management, LLC, trading as Fisher Investments (FI), which is wholly-owned by Fisher Investments, Inc.

-Fisher Investments (FI) is an investment adviser with the Securities registered and Exchange Commission.
+Fisher Investments (FI) is an investment adviser registered with the Securities and Commission.
 As of 31 December 2020, FI managed over \$158 billion, including assets sub-managed for its wholly-owned subsidiaries.
 FI and its subsidiaries maintain four principal business units - Fisher Investments Institutional Group (FIIG), Fisher Investments Private Client Group (FIPCG), Fisher Investments International (FII), and Fisher Investments 401(k) Solutions Group (401(k) Solutions).
 These groups serve a global client base of diverse investors including corporations, public and multi-employer pension funds, foundations and endowments, insurance companies, healthcare organisations, governments and high-networth individuals.
 FI's Investment Policy Committee (IPC) is responsible for investment decisions for all investment strategies.
-For purposes of defining "years with Fisher Investments," FI was established as a sole proprietorship in 1979, incorporated in 1986, registered with the US SEC in 1987, replacing the prior registration of the sole proprietorship, and succeeded its investment adviser registration to a limited liability company in 2005.
+For purposes of defining "years with Fisher Investments," FI was established as a proprietorship in 1979, incorporated in 1986, registered with the US SEC in 1987, replacing the prior registration of the sole proprietorship, and succeeded its investment adviser registration to a limited liability company in 2005.
 "Years with Fisher Investments" is calculated using the date on which FI was established as a sole proprietorship through 31 December 2020.